pointfreeco/sqlite-data/Sources/SharingGRDBCore/Documentation.docc/Articles/CloudKit.md

 Such records cannot be shared because it is not appropriate to also share the parent record (i.e. the reminders list).
 For example, suppose you have a list named "Personal" with a reminder "Get milk".
-You share this reminder with someone, who then wants to rename the list to "Life".
+If you share this reminder with someone, and they decide to reassign the reminder to their "Life" list, what should happen?
+Should their list be synchronized to your device?
-Would you want your list to also be renamed even though you did not explicitly share the list?
+Or what if they rename your personal list?
+Should that also rename the list on your device?
 Or what if they delete the list?
 Would you want that to delete your list and all the reminders in the list?

-For those reasons it is not possible to share non-root records, like reminders.
+For these reasons it is not possible to share non-root records, like reminders.
 Instead, you can share root records, like reminders lists.
 If you do invoke ``SyncEngine/share(record:configure:)`` with a non-root record, a ``SyncEngine/CantShareRecordWithParent`` error will be thrown.